bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://css-tricks.com/using-requestanimationframe/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://css-tricks.com/using-requestanimationframe/"><strong>Using requestAnimationFrame</strong><br />
 <em>There used to be just one way to do a timed loop in JavaScript: setInterval().
 If you needed to repeat something pretty…</em>css-tricks.com</a><a href="https://css-tricks.com/using-requestanimationframe/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="http://www.javascriptkit.com/javatutors/requestanimationframe.shtml" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.javascriptkit.com/javatutors/requestanimationframe.shtml"><strong>Understanding JavaScript’s requestAnimationFrame() method for smooth animations</strong><br />
+<a href="http://www.javascriptkit.com/javatutors/requestanimationframe.shtml" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.javascriptkit.com/javatutors/requestanimationframe.shtml"><strong>Understanding JavaScript's requestAnimationFrame() method for smooth animations</strong><br />
 <em>Updated: Nov 1st, 2017 The modern web of today is filled with sights to behold on every page, where menus slide in and…</em>www.javascriptkit.com</a><a href="http://www.javascriptkit.com/javatutors/requestanimationframe.shtml" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.amitmerchant.com/Handling-Time-Intervals-In-Javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.amitmerchant.com/Handling-Time-Intervals-In-Javascript/"><strong>Handling time intervals in JavaScript</strong><br />